open-mmlab/mmdetection3d/docs/datasets/nuscenes_det.md

 Note that the testing info should be changed to that for testing set instead of validation set [here](https://github.com/open-mmlab/mmdetection3d/blob/master/configs/_base_/datasets/nus-3d.py#L132).

 After generating the `work_dirs/pp-nus/results_eval.json`, you can compress it and submit it to nuScenes benchmark.
-Please refer to the [nuScenes offical website](https://www.nuscenes.org/object-detection?externalData=all&mapData=all&modalities=Any) for more information.
+Please refer to the [nuScenes official website](https://www.nuscenes.org/object-detection?externalData=all&mapData=all&modalities=Any) for more information.

 We can also visualize the prediction results with our developed visualization tools.
 Please refer to the [visualization doc](https://mmdetection3d.readthedocs.io/en/latest/useful_tools.html#visualization) for more details.